5 outreach sales techniques to drive leads into your pipeline

 Now focus your attention to those prospects.

 With a well-defined ICP, your reps can focus their time on nurturing high-value prospects rather than chasing unqualified leads.

 There are several ways to qualify inbound sales leads against your ideal profile.

-For example, asset reliability experts Reliability Maintenance Solutions (RMS) uses the Pipedrive Web Forms feature on different product pages to identify exactly what a website visitor wants and fast-track them through the sign-up process.
+For example, asset reliability experts Reliability Maintenance Solutions (RMS) uses Pipedrive’s Web Forms across their product pages to identify what visitors want and fast-track them through the sign-up process.

 2. Cold emailing

-The purpose of your email is to demonstrate:
+The purpose of your cold email campaigns is to demonstrate:

-Remember, the most important part of sending a cold email is to make your email personalized to your recipient.
-If you can pique your lead’s interest by appealing to them directly with information relevant to their job position, you stand a much higher chance of having your email opened and read.
+Remember, the most important part of your cold email is personalization.
+This gives you a much higher chance of having your email opened and read.

 3. Cold calling

-Like cold emailing, cold calling also benefits from personalized messages.
+Like cold email outreach, cold calling also benefits from a personalized approach.